-(g) Commutations are subject to pre-conditions as per section 87EA of the Workers Compensation Act i) Number of employees is supplied by the ABS using Labour Force Survey data as a base, with a number of adjustments applied to account for differences in coverage for some jurisdictions.
+(g) Commutations are subject to pre-conditions as per section 87EA of the Workers Compensation Act

 (h) A worker is only eligible if: (i) they have returned to work but are entitled to ≤ \$30 pw, (ii) they are 55 years and have no current work capacity, or (iii) the Tribunal orders a redemption due to exceptional circumstances.
 Redemption can only be reached by agreement between the worker and WorkCover SA or self-insured employer.